Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/references.md

 If skeptical, try drawing a pixel-art dog buddy in Rivals style, entirely from imagination.

-Then draw the same kind of dog while looking at the reference below, and paying attention to how it is different from your first try.
+Then draw the same kind of dog while looking at the reference below, and paying attention to how it's different from your first try.

 <details>